satellite-image-deep-learning/techniques/README.md

 * [PredictYield](https://github.com/dberm312/PredictYield) -> using data scraped from Google Earth Engine, this predicts the yield of Corn, Soybean, and Wheat in the USA with Keras

 ## Disaster response
+Also checkout the sections on change detection and water/fire segmentation
 * [DisaVu](https://github.com/SrzStephen/DisaVu) -> combines building & damage detection and provides an app for viewing predictions
 * [Soteria](https://github.com/Soteria-ai/Soteria) -> uses machine learning with satellite imagery to map natural disaster impacts for faster emergency response
 * [DisasterHack](https://github.com/MarjorieRWillner/DisasterHack) -> Wildfire Mitigation: Computer Vision Identification of Hazard Fuels Using Landsat